pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 below</a>, you notice that this library, officially named <span lang="fr">La Tête au Carré</span> (The Square Head), looks like a well-formed classical bust, up to the bottom lip.
 The rest is obscured by the opaque aluminum block that is the top four stories of the library.
-Because it is covered with finely perforated aluminum mesh, nobody can see into the library from the outside, but the people inside can see out.
+Nobody can see into the library from the outside, but because it is covered with finely perforated aluminum mesh, the people inside can see out.
 It's hard to tell whether the library is depicting someone male or female, old or young, happy or sad.
 Neither can you tell what is in his or her mind, nor what he or she is thinking.